 Your pet may be frightened by your emotional state, and feel that they caused it- or take responsibility in another way by trying to comfort you.
 Either way, chances are they are feeling stressed, and it’s up to you to help them realize everything is okay.
 When you project a calm state of mind your pet also can sense this change and react accordingly.

-Also keep track of how your pets are responding to you.
-Make note of what behaviors they exhibit that seem out of the norm, as well as your own interpretation of them, and how they react to you when you address them directly.
+Also, keep track of how your pets are responding to you.
+Make note of what behaviors they exhibit that seems out of the norm, as well as your own interpretation of them, and how they react to you when you address them directly.

 Once you commit your needs to paper you no longer have those reminders cluttering your memory.
 Make lists of daily chores to cross off, shopping needs, do-to projects, and even goals and dreams you may have.
 Watching lists get shorter provides instant gratification and positivism.

 Creating routines can create positive habits to help lower stress responses.
 As you become more comfortable with daily routines you can better go about completing them without having to plan too far in advance or think to heavily upon them.
 This also makes it easier to deal with unexpected trails as they come up, and work your way down your lists.

 Just because you get your stress triggers recorded and in order by recording them doesn’t mean that you have to stop.
 Keep a regular journal to reflect on both positive and negative events, explain how you feel, work through emotions, write letters to people in your life, or yourself to better understand how they affect you, etc…

 A regular exercise routine is an excellent way to increase feel-good chemicals in your body, work out tensions, and help you get in touch with how your mind and body work in tandem.
 Many people find they truly enjoy one specific exercise goal due to the therapeutic effect it creates.